AGLS Board Terms of reference

-Where there are more nominations than available positions, preference will be given to a board member from a Commonwealth agency who has not yet been represented on the board, subject to board diversity considerations.
+Where there are more nominations than available positions, preference will be given to a board member from a Commonwealth agency who has not recently been represented on the board, subject to board diversity considerations.

-A Board member may nominate a substitute to attend particular board meetings on their behalf.
+A board member may nominate a substitute to attend particular board meetings on their behalf.

 The board will convene at least 6 times per year.

 This provision does not apply to the standing board member.

 Board membership will be for a term of 24 months (or until such time as a new board member has been appointed to replace the existing board member), with new appointments to generally commence in March of each year.